 In order to support the implementation of the academic plan, as noted, we will continue to invest in faculty and staff development, information technology and infrastructure, research supports, student experience and outreach.
-These investments will be funded through existing resources, growth in revenue generating initiatives, and advancement activities.
+These investments will be funded through current funds, growth in revenue generating initiatives such as continuing and professional learning offerings, and advancement activities.
 To strengthen the culture of advancement within the Institute and increase long-term philanthropic support, we will develop a new strategic advancement plan which will focus on priorities outlined in this academic plan, and articulate how philanthropic resources will assist us in advancing our programs and research, enhancing experience and success of our students, and making a difference in the communities we serve.